mkhaas/Docker-Hackathon-Fast-Container-Chains/README.md

 In the above example,

-[1] First run only the nodetest container --> allow traffic allowed on port 49000
+[1] First run only the nodetest container --> nodetest is port-natted on host 4900.
+All traffic is allowed on port 49000

 [2] Next, run fw container.
-It installs rule in the host's ip table.
-All traffic is drop at the host (does not reach the fw container).
+It installs "drop traffic on port 49000" rule directly in the host's ip table.
+All nodetest traffic is drop at the host (does not reach the fw container).